kkhalifah/Portfolio/README.md

 <a href="https://github.com/kkhalifah/Final-Project">GitHub Code</a>

 Ticket Reservation App:
-Application which reserves guests and scopes the information to the page.
+Application which reserves guests and scopes the information to the page.<br>
 <a href="https://kkhalifah.github.io/reservation-ticket-app/">Live Site</a> <br>
 <a href="https://github.com/kkhalifah/reservation-ticket-app">GitHub Code</a>

 Websites:

+Wordpress:

+Email Marketing:

 Mobile Apps: